 - Use a toothbrush or wire brush with fine teeth to comb through the razor attachment.
 This will allow you to get rid of fine hairs, debris, oil, and anything else that’s built up into the moving parts.

-- Use a blade cleaning products to remove the rust by soaking them in a solution for a few minutes and then scrubbing again with your toothbrush.
+- Now it’s time to cleaning the trimmer blade.
+Use blade cleaning products to remove the rust by soaking them in a solution for a few minutes and then scrubbing them again with your toothbrush.
 Repeat this step if necessary, and if the rust still doesn’t come loose, you may need to consider replacing the blade.